tlrobinson/overrides/README.md

 # Overrides for React

 This project provides a [React "Higher-Order Component"](https://reactjs.org/docs/higher-order-components.html) and a [React "Hook"](https://reactjs.org/docs/hooks-intro.html) that implemenets the "overrides" pattern described in this article https://medium.com/@dschnr/better-reusable-react-components-with-the-overrides-pattern-9eca2339f646 and used throughout the [Base Web](https://baseweb.design/theming/understanding-overrides/) component library.
+The Hook and Higher-Order Component avoids manual prop spreading required when using `getOverrides`/`getComponents` directly (but we also expose our version of `getOverrides`/`getComponents` if you want to use them)

 ## Why Overrides?